HomeNavigation & AutoCar Launcher Apps for Android

 This is the long-running favorite for tablet and head-unit builds, and it shows.
 The grid is fully editable, the clock and speed readouts are huge, and you can theme nearly everything.
 We liked how it auto-launches music and navigation on startup, so the car was ready the moment we turned the key.
 The Pro version drops ads and adds widgets, and it felt worth the small price.

-Flit nails the basics with a clean, modern look that does not try to do too much.
-Three big zones cover navigation, media, and your phone, and switching between them took one confident tap each time we drove.
-It is light on the system, so older phones repurposed as a dash display stayed snappy.
-If clutter stresses you out, this is the calm, readable choice we recommend starting with.
+CarWebGuru keeps the basics in view with a clean layout that does not try to do too much.
+Rotating widget screens cover navigation, media, speed, and your apps, and switching between them took one tap each time we drove.
+It runs fine on older phones repurposed as a dash display, and the free version handles everyday driving.
+If clutter bothers you, this is a calm, readable place to start.

 7. Car Dashdroid